Center-Abstract-Concrete-Machines/CCAM/src/content/people/nicky-ni.md

 ---
 name: 'Nicky Ni'
-description: 'Nicky Ni is a curator and writer living in Chicago.
+cardBlurb: 'Nicky Ni is a curator and writer living in Chicago.
 She is currently the Development and Operations Assistant at the Arts Alliance Illinois.'
 social:
     url: 'mllecolettex'
     display: 'mllecolettex'